metin/ProAngularJS-Repo/README.md

 072-services-window-object: Illustrates how to use the $window service to access the DOM window object that for example gives you access to the alert() method.

 073-services-document-object: Illustrates how to use the $document object to access the DOM document and register an event handler for a button.

+074-services-interval-timeout: Illustrates how to use the $interval service to display the current time to the second on the page.